ASU-VDA-Lab/2024_ICCAD_Contest_Gate_Sizing_Benchmark/src/example/README.md

 ## OpenROAD Python API
 (Make sure to build OpenROAD locally first or use the provided Dockerfile to build the environment) Run the following command to execute the example script:
-- Replace <The name of the benchmark> with the name of the provided benchmark.
+- Replace "The name of the benchmark" with the name of the provided benchmark.
 The default benchmark is NV_NVDLA_partition_m if the "--design_name" flag is not added.
 ```
 ../../OpenROAD/build/src/openroad -python OpenROAD_example.py --design_name <The name of the benchmark>
 ```